October 17 – November 13, 2021

 Arthur DeCosta himself was an atmospheric-representational painter in an era when representational painting was no longer the establishment.
 For the artists in this exhibition he represented an access to, and advocate of connection with the greatness of painting.
 His gift to his students was extraordinary knowledge and support in their pursuit of individual artistic identity.

-Forget Not Beauty, the Legacy of Arthur DeCosta features work by Arthur DeCosta as well as his students: Bo Bartlett, Stanley Bielen, Clayton Bright, Patrick Connors, Taryn Day, Vince Desiderio, Paul DuSold, Doug Ferrin, Carol Gaines, Al Gury, Charles Jay, Russ Recchione, Wade Schuman, Stuart Shils, Bob Simon, Rebecca Dvorin Strong.
+Forget Not Beauty, the Legacy of Arthur DeCosta features work by Arthur DeCosta as well as his students: Bo Bartlett, Stanley Bielen, J. Clayton Bright, Patrick Connors, Taryn Day, Vincent Desiderio, Paul DuSold, Doug Ferrin, Carol Gaines, Al Gury, Nicholas James Harris, Charles Jay, Russell Recchion, Wade Schuman, Stuart Shils, Robert Simon, Rebecca Dvorin Strong.